 I now own a Pebble which is a SmartWatch with an e-ink display.
 Out of the box, you can change the clock face, but it will also pair with a Smart Phone via Bluetooth to provide further functionality.

 The Pebble is a crowdsourced project and they used the Kickstarter site to raise funds for manufacturing the device.

 I’m using it with my iPhone.
-On the iPhone you install an application which is used to install applications and watch faces, but also to send notifications to the Pebble.
+On the iPhone, you install an application that is used to install applications and watch faces but also to send notifications to the Pebble.
 The application can also check an e-mail account and notify you via the Pebble of new mail.

 Apple introduced an API in their Bluetooth stack on iOS 7 for sending notifications to Bluetooth devices.
-Basically Pebble need to update their iPhone app to use this API.
+Basically, Pebble needs to update its iPhone app to use this API.

 I struggled to get the Pebble application to work with Gmail reliably.
 Also, the phone comes with a proprietary connector for charging.
 At least one end is USB.
 Actually, the watch end is quite a nice connector and it is magnetic.
 It does mean that you need to carry this cable around with you if you travel a lot.
 The phone needs to be charged every 5 days or so.

 It is a nice well made device, but personally, I would wait a bit longer before buying one if you intend to use it with the iPhone.
 When Pebble get this working with the general Apple notification mechanism, it will be a good companion device for the iPhone.